Ken Read

 After Induction

-Ken wrote a book called White Circus; the book is about his life from 1974 until 1983 during the Crazy Canuck years.
+Ken co-wrote a book called White Circus with the late Matthew Fisher; the book is about his life from 1974 until 1983 during the Crazy Canuck years.
 He has been a sports commentator for CBC Television.
-He served as the Canadian Olympic Association Chef de Mission for the 1992 Olympic Games in Barcelona, and was named president of Alpine Canada in 2002.
-Ken has served as a volunteer and an athlete advocate on numerous boards, councils and commissions.
+He served as the Canadian Olympic Association Chef de Mission for the 1992 Olympic Games in Barcelona, and was named president & CEO of Alpine Canada in 2002.
+Ken was a leader of athlete advocacy as the Founding Chair of the Canadian Olympic Committee Athletes Council and member of the IOC Athletes Commission (1985-1998).
+He has been Canada’s leader of the International Ski Federation Alpine Committee, also serving as Vice Chair.
+For just over a decade he served as a sport leader, including as a leader in the founding of the “Own The Podium” targeted funding program for Canadian athletes..
 From 2002 until July 2008, he served as President of Alpine Canada.
 He was director of winter sports for "Own The Podium" from 2010 to March 2013.
 Ken was elected to the Board of Cross Country Canada in June 2013.

 Awards and Honours:

-1978 - Lou Marsh Award - Canadian Athlete of the Year
+1978 – Norther Star Award (formerly Lou Marsh Award) - Canadian Athlete of the Year

 1979 - Norton Crowe Award - Canadian Male Amateur Athlete of the Year